ssj71/Git_From_A_Git/README.md

 The command `git show` has a lot of options but I don't use them (yet).
 So we're going to move on to the next command.

 ## git log

-This simply squishes down the history to a linear list of commits and shows the hash, date author and commit message for each.
+This simply squishes down the history to a linear list of commits and shows the hash, date, author and commit message for each.
 Try it out.
 ```
 git log